PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/020-polyx/fees.md

 The transactions that carry these additional protocol fees are configurable and can be updated via the governance process - modifying both the transactions that carry these fees, as well as the fee amounts for each transaction.

-Currently only one types of transaction carries additional fees - this is:
+Currently only one type of transaction carries additional fees - this is:

 - registering a new ticker: this has a 25 POLYX fee.
 Ticker registration is optional and only required if you wish to have a unique ticker linked to your asset.